Wood Burning – Hanging Artwork – types of hangers and when I use them

 TYPE 1 – SAWTOOTH

-The pronged sawtooth hanger as metal legs or prongs that secure the hanger to the wood.
+The pronged or nail-less sawtooth hanger have metal legs or prongs that secure the hanger to the wood.
 You can get them in different sizes.

 The prongs are ribbed to help keep the hanger secure.